projectcalico/calico/master/security/icmp-ping.md

 The **Internet Control Message Protocol (ICMP)** provides valuable network diagnostic functions, but it can also be used maliciously.
 Attackers can use it to learn about your network, or for DoS attacks.
 Using Calico network policy, you can control where ICMP is used.
 For example, you can:

 - Allow ICMP ping, but only within your cluster
 - Allow ICMP for specifically labeled pods
   For example, allow ICMP for pods launched by operators for diagnostic purposes, but block other uses.
 - Temporarily enable ICMP to diagnose a problem, then disable it after the problem is resolved
-- Deny/allow ICMP messages(ICMPv4 and/or ICMPv6)
+- Deny/allow ICMP messages (ICMPv4 and/or ICMPv6)

 ### Features

 This how-to guide uses the following Calico features:

-**GlobalNetworkPolicy**or**NetworkPolicy** with ICMPv4 and ICMPv6 and positive/negative match criteria.
+**GlobalNetworkPolicy** or **NetworkPolicy** with ICMPv4 and ICMPv6 and positive/negative match criteria.

 ### Concepts

 #### ICMP packet type and code

-Calico network policy lets you deny and allow specific parts of the ICMP packet for fine-grain control.
 Calico network policy also lets you deny and allow specific parts of the ICMP packet for fine-grain control.
 For example, you can specify ICMP type 5, code 2.
 For details, see [ICMP type and code](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol#Control_messages).

 ### How to